-- Gently wash the exit site and catheter with mild liquid soap and your fingers.
+Gently wash the exit site and catheter with mild liquid soap and Table.
+Daily exit site care your fingers.
 Do not scrub the exit site area.
-Do not remove any scabs or crusting. - 5.
-Rinse thoroughly. - 6.
-Pat dry the exit site area and the catheter with a clean towel or paper towels. - 7.
-Apply one to two sprays of antimicrobial skin and wound cleanser to the exit site area. - After 2 minutes, blot the cleanser from the exit site area with a 3x3 gauze. - 9.
-Apply a small amount (pea size) of antimicrobial skin and wound gel directly to the exit site.
-Use the 3x3 gauze to distribute the gel around site, including underneath the catheter. - 10.
+Do not remove any for patients using PD 5.
+Rinse thoroughly.
+Pat dry the exit site area and the catheter with a clean towel or Materials paper towels.
+Anasept (Anacapa Technologies) antimicrobial skin and wound Apply one to two sprays of antimicrobial skin and wound cleanser to the exit site area.
+Anasept antimicrobial skin and wound gel After 2 minutes, blot the cleanser from the exit site area with a 3x3 catheter immobilization device liquid pump soap Apply a small amount (pea size) of antimicrobial skin and wound 3x3 gauze around site, including underneath the catheter. dressing 10.
 Apply an air-permeable dressing to the exit site.
-A 3x3 gauze crisscrossed with paper tape or a self-adhesive non-adherent dressing may be used. - 11.
-Immobilize the catheter by taping it to the abdomen.
-Make certain to allow the catheter to loop loosely before securing to the abdomen to minimize the risk tugging at the exit site.
-For added safety, an immobilization device may be used.

-These instructions may be adjusted by specific nephrologist preferences or patient needs.
+A 3x3 gauze crisscrossed with paper tape or a self-adhesive non-adherent Procedure dressing may be used.
+Wash hands per WHO guidelines.
+11. Immobilize the catheter by taping it to the abdomen.
+Make certain to allow the catheter to loop loosely before securing to the Remove the old dressing from the catheter exit site.
+Secure the catheter abdomen to minimize the risk tugging at the exit site.
+For added by taping it to the abdomen or by using an immobilization device.
+Do not safety, an immobilization device may be used. allow the catheter to dangle Inspect the catheter exit site area for signs of redness, swelling, These instructions may be adjusted by specific nephrologist preferences drainage or bleeding.
+If any are present, report observation to the or patient needs.
+PD nurse as directed